ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 increase
 ### Note
 An inline function added (not an antipattern as this is restricted to the C++ language), some computations modified, test cases modified/added especially regarding GPS and VISION.
-There was bug corrected, where 2 uints were substracted, not sure whether this falls under New:rounded_numbers or another antipattern.
+There was bug corrected, where 2 uints were substracted.

 ## Commit #734
 ### Hash